 This is the biggest sin when building an MVP.
 The entire point of releasing the minimum viable product is so that you can use feedback to inform the other features.
 If you are not going to collect or accept user feedback and you will be acting based only on your assumptions, then you may as well build the entire product in one go and release it.
 You’ll be wasting just as much development time and money.

 For the best chance of succeeding, you will want to recruit people that are experienced in building MVPs.
 Inexperienced development teams have a tendency to overestimate their capabilities and underestimate the effort required to build and test a viable product.
 This results in the project going over budget, thus leading to even more of a rush to complete.
+In the article about the MVP price, we explained all the costs you should be aware of.

 The end result?
 An MVP that is late, expensive, and has poorly designed and implemented features.